-A significant (50%) level of College income relates to 16-18s (excluding apprenticeships), and as such, it is crucial that the College maintains, ideally increases, the number of schools-leaver enrolments.
+A significant level of the College's income relates to 16-18s (excluding apprenticeships), and as such, it is crucial that the College maintains, and ideally increases, the number of schools-leaver enrolments.
 There is also a highly competitive market aiming to attract these learners.

-10.9% of the College total income came from the Greater Manchester Combined Authority and the Education & Skills Funding Agency Adult Skills Budgets.
+10.41% of the College total income came from the Greater Manchester Combined Authority and the Education & Skills Funding Agency Adult Skills Budgets.
 Due to changes to Government policy regarding adult loans and the recent implementation of the apprenticeship reforms, the achievement of allocated targets is challenging.